Reducing sugar: Oxidation-reduction

 A reducing sugar is one that reduces another compound and is itself oxidized; that is, the carbonyl carbon of the sugar is oxidized to a carboxyl group.

 A sugar is classified as a reducing sugar only if it has an open-chain form with an aldehyde group or a free hemiacetal group.

 Aldoses and ketoses

 Monosaccharides which contain an aldehyde group are known as aldoses, and those with a ketone group are known as ketoses.
 The aldehyde can be oxidized via a redox reaction in which another compound is reduced.
 Thus, aldoses are reducing sugars.
 Sugars with ketone groups in their open chain form are capable of isomerizing via a series of tautomeric shifts to produce an aldehyde group in solution.
-Therefore, ketones like fructose are considered reducing sugars but it is the isomer containing an aldehyde group which is reducing since ketones cannot be oxidized without decomposition of the sugar.
+Therefore, ketones like fructose are considered reducing sugars but it is the isomer containing an aldehyde group which is reducing since ketones cannot be oxidized without decomposition of the sugar backbone.
 This type of isomerization is catalyzed by the base present in solutions which test for the presence of reducing sugars.